-Elvis' Estate sues his hometown city of Memphis, et al., for recovery of proceeds from unrefunded ticket sales for concerts that were canceled because of his death.
+Elvis’ Estate sues his hometown city of Memphis, et al., for recovery of proceeds from unrefunded ticket sales for concerts due to take place at the Mid-South Coliseum, which were canceled because of his death.

 In this case of first impression within Tennessee, the Court of Appeals of Tennessee considers issues of abandoned property and escheat and finds against the Estate.